Africa

 A safari that makes a difference

 Every journey, every activity, every cent, every effort, counts.
-Every time a Wilderness guest pays for a permit to see gorillas, or spends time counting every energetic wild dog in a playful pack, or sets foot in the desert to track a black rhino, the species’ chances of survival improve.
-Just by taking a journey with Wilderness, your life, and the lives of the wildlife we work hard to safeguard, is changed.
+Every time our Wilderness guests pay for a permit to see gorillas, or spend time counting every energetic wild dog in a playful pack, or set foot in the desert to track a black rhino, the species’ chances of survival improve.
+Just by taking a safari with Wilderness, your life, and the lives of the wildlife we work hard to safeguard, is changed.

 Let’s plan your next journey